idekerlab/auto-graph-visualizer/README.rst

    -  kk : kamada-kawai >Tomihisa Kamada and Satoru Kawai.
 An Algorithm for Drawing General Undirected Graphs.
 Information Processing Letters 31:7-15, 1989.

+-  -dln : The number of display labels. (default : 20)

 Authors
 -------